olegoaer/Green-Android-Lint/README.md

 This is an extension for Android Studio I wrote in 2019, for enforcing green coding practices.
-It implements 12 detection rules, based on an evolving [catalog of android-specific energy code smells](https://olegoaer.perso.univ-pau.fr/android-energy-smells/).
+It implements 12 detection rules and some quick fix thereof, based on an evolving [catalog of android-specific energy code smells](https://olegoaer.perso.univ-pau.fr/android-energy-smells/).

 The successor of this prototype is now [ecoCode Mobile](https://github.com/cnumr/ecoCode/tree/main/src/android-plugin), based on SonarQube.